RizzoDavid/HomeLab/install.md

     ```
 I need to create a ssh key for the ansible machine to ssh into the other devices.
 After than I need to setup the other VMs before I can configure ansible the rest of the way.

+I had to create an asnible configuration file, invetory file, and sudo password file.
+This allows me to run sudo applications from ansible.

 # Docker VMWare
 I am installing docker on Red Hat Enterprise 9 without a gui.
 I have configured a root password and a secondary administror user so that the root account is not being used.